-Drilling down, 6 of the durable items are shopping products that require a comparatively longer time to make a buying decision, while 3 top gainers are periodically purchased speciality items namely silver, gold and electromechanic domestic appliances.
+Drilling down, 6 of the durable items are shopping products that require a comparatively longer time to make a buying decision, while 3 top gainers are periodically purchased speciality items namely fertilizer mixes, nitrogenous fertilizers. and electric storage batteries.

 Worst-Declining Consumer Imports

-The remaining 4 import decliners are shopping products that normally require more time for shoppers to make buying decisions, notably footwear.
-Purchases under the shopping products category are more likely to be deferred than convenience products.
+The remaining 2 import decliners are shopping products that normally require more time for shoppers to make buying decisions, specifically miscellaneous textile items and soap or surface-active goods.
+Note that purchases under the shopping products category are more likely to be deferred than convenience products.